BrainbaseHQ/kafka-master-prompt/3_abhinav_crawler.md

 **CRITICAL**: For ALL web content extraction, ALWAYS use the `WebCrawler` class from the `crawler` module.
 NEVER use requests, urllib, curl, wget, or BeautifulSoup directly.

-**NOTE**: The WebCrawler class now uses a REST API service for all browser automation.
-This provides better reliability, session management, and performance.
-The API handles all browser interactions transparently.

 ### Basic Web Crawling

 ```python